xga0/lightlemma/README.md

 LightLemma provides convenient functions that process text directly to normalized tokens in a single step:

-- **text_to_lemmas(text, tokenizer_options=None)**: Converts raw text directly to lemmatized tokens
+- **text_to_lemmas(text, tokenizer_options=None, preserve_original_case=False)**: Converts raw text directly to lemmatized tokens
-- **text_to_stems(text, tokenizer_options=None)**: Converts raw text directly to stemmed tokens
+- **text_to_stems(text, tokenizer_options=None, preserve_original_case=False)**: Converts raw text directly to stemmed tokens

-These functions accept an optional dictionary of tokenizer options that can be used to customize the tokenization process before applying lemmatization or stemming.
+These functions accept the following parameters:
+- **text**: The input text to process
+- **tokenizer_options**: Optional dictionary of tokenizer settings for customizing tokenization
+- **preserve_original_case**: If True, maintains the original case pattern of tokens after lemmatization/stemming

+The case preservation feature allows you to maintain the original capitalization of words even after they've been lemmatized or stemmed.
+This is particularly useful for proper nouns, title case text, or when you need to preserve the original formatting of the text.

 ## Performance